-The Maldives Islands enjoy a delightful climate, sunny and pleasant for majority of the year.
-In the course of the drier season the guests may benefit from eight or nine hours of sunlight each day.
+The Maldives Islands enjoy a delightful climate, sunny and pleasant for the majority of the year.
+In the course of the drier season, the guests may benefit from eight or nine hours of sunlight each day.
 Sunbathers will find an ideal environment on the beaches of the Maldives.

 Although rainfall is not very frequent, scattered showers can be expected during certain times of the year.
 The islands close to the south of the Equator receive rainfall more predictably.
 Forceful weather conditions seldom occur in the Maldives and are very short-lived.